barrelstrength/sprout-docs/docs/data-studio/custom-twig-template-report.md

 3. Customize your Report's `Results Template` and `Options Template` settings

 ::: tip
-See the Sprout Reports `examples/templates` folders for commented example files of Twig Template Reports and Settings Templates.
-Copy those files to your `craft/template` folder and setup a Twig Template report to use them as described below.
+See the Sprout Reports in `vendor/barrelstrength/sprout/templates/examples/datasets` for commented example files of Twig Template Reports and Settings Templates.
+Copy those files to your `craft/template` folder and setup a Twig Template report to experiment with their usage or select them directly from a new Twig Template Query settings page by search for templates that begin with `_sprout/examples/datasets/*`.
 :::

 ## Template Settings